 ARKK and VGT Differences

 ARKK and VGT primarily differ in their expense ratio and the company that offers the fund.
-The way the fund is managed is a key difference as well.
+The way the fund is managed is a fundamental difference as well.

 VGT is a passively managed fund

 This means that a fund manager (Cathie Wood) at ARKK is actively trying to beat the market.

 - Different Number Of Holdings (~45 vs ~362)

 - Company That Offers The Fund (ARK Invest vs Vanguard)